-Smartphone display terminology can be a little overwhelming.
-If you want to know what all the numbers and abbreviations attached to smartphone screens mean, this article is for you.
-Today we'll walk you through the major display types and considerations, as well as tell you what each screen type is best for, and what the key differences between the various screen resolutions are.
+Smartphone display acronyms can be a little overwhelming, but if you want to know what all the numbers and abbreviations associated with smartphone screens mean, we've got you covered.
+Want to know what each screen type is best for and what the differences in screen resolution mean?
+Read on.

-The physical size of the display then lets us work out how many pixels are squeezed into one square inch: that's our pixels per inch (ppi) figure, which we refer to as resolution or pixel density.
-You can calculate your phone's ppi using a pixel density calculator or you can simply install CPU-Z and check the Device tab.CPU-Z
+If you know the size of the display, you can work out how many pixels are squeezed into one square inch: that's the pixels per inch (ppi) figure, which is referred to as pixel density.
+You can easily calculate your phone's ppi using a pixel density calculator.

 As you can probably tell, the smaller the HD screen the higher the pixel density and, theoretically, the better the picture.
 So simply having an HD display doesn't mean much, as it will produce a very different image on a 5-inch screen form a 10-inch screen (note: screen sizes are measured on the diagonal to take account of slightly different aspect ratios).